cchurch/ansible-role-letsencrypt/README.md

 - **`letsencrypt_acme_directory`**: The URL to use for Let's Encrypt requests;
   default is `"{{ letsencrypt_acme_directory_staging }}"`.
 Set to
   `"{{ letsencrypt_acme_directory_producion }}"` to generate a valid certificate.
+- `letsencrypt_acme_version`: The version of the ACME endpoint; default is to use the module's default value.
+Only supported for Ansible 2.5 and later.
 - `letsencrypt_challenge_type`: The challenge type for the Let's Encrypt request; default is `"http-01"`.
 - `letsencrypt_agreement`: The URI to the terms of service document; default is